TIBHannover/python-ecology-lesson/_episodes/00-before-we-start.md

 keypoints:
   - "Python is an open source and platform independent programming language."
   - "SciPy ecosystem for Python provides the tools necessary for scientific computing."
-  - "Jupyter Notebook and the Spyder IDE are great tools to code in and interact with Python.
+  - "Jupyter Notebooks and IDEs are great tools to code in and interact with Python.
 With the large Python community it is easy to find help in the internet."
 ---